Dorothea quarry: After closure

+Diving was eventually resumed in 2021, under license from the landowner, through the North Wales Technical Divers club.
+The quarry is extremely deep (over 100m) and requires a high standard of diver training.
+As such access is strictly limited to those with appropriate qualifications.

 Description

 The quarry sits at the bottom of the wide Nantlle valley and consists of six pits, the deepest dropping 106m from the surface.
 The slate veins here run vertically, allowing unusually deep vertical pits to be dug.
 Because the pits fall below the water table they needed to be constantly pumped to stay dry.
 A Cornish beam engine was installed in 1904 to pump the pits; it stayed in use until 1951 when it was replaced with electric pumps.
 This was the last new Cornish engine to be built.
 It remains in situ in its Grade I listed engine house.